RIDEM AIS Response Efforts

 GREAT Boaters Program

 The GREAT (Greeting Recreationalists to Empower And Train) Boaters Program engages volunteers in educating boaters at public boat access points about aquatic invasive species (AIS) to prevent the spread of AIS from lake to lake.
-RIDEM Office of Water Resources and Division of Fish and Wildlife has partnered with volunteers from Save the Lakes to encourage boaters to practice proper boat hygiene practices, such as the "clean, drain and dry" method, and can check boats and remove invasive plants that otherwise would have entered the water body (or been transported out of the water body).
+RIDEM Office of Water Resources and Division of Fish and Wildlife has partnered with volunteers from Save the Lakes to encourage boaters to practice proper boat hygiene practices, such as the "clean, drain and dry" method, and empowers them to check their boats and remove invasive plants that otherwise would have entered the water body (or been transported out of the water body).

 Volunteers at boat ramps also provide a chance to educate boaters on the problem of invasive species, the ways in which they spread, and empower recreationalists to ensure they do not accidentally contribute to this spread by training them to check their boat and trailer.